Can you trust your AI's context?

 |---|---|---|---|---|---|

-The reference baseline reaching CTL 4 is the point: the bar is achievable with plain engineering.
+The reference baseline (bm25) reaching CTL 4 shows the bar is achievable with plain engineering.
 A system scoring below the free baseline has made a design choice, not hit a law of nature.

 Designed for fair comparison